yconst/YCML/README.md

 ###At a glance

-- Seven Machine Learning Algorithm Implementations for Supervised Learning
+- Nine Machine Learning Algorithm Implementations for Supervised Learning
 - Two Multi-Objective Genetic Algorithm Variants
 - One Ranking Algorithm (Rank Centrality)
 - Helper classes & tools for validation and testing